Income Tax rates and allowances

 |Income Tax allowances table|

 |Married Couple's Allowance (born before 6th April 1935 and aged 75 and over) (2) (3)||£8,355||£8,445||£8,695|

 |Income limit for the allowances for those born before 6 April 1948||£27,700||£28,000||£28,900|

 |Blind Person's Allowance||£2,290||£2,320||£2,390|

 - The Personal Allowance reduces where the income is above £100,000 - by £1 for every £2 of income above the £100,000 limit.
 This reduction applies irrespective of age.

-- These allowances reduce where the income is above the income limit by £1 for every £2 of income above the limit.
-The Personal Allowance for people born before 6 April 1948 can be reduced below the basic Personal Allowance where the income is above £100,000.
+- This allowance reduce where the income is above the income limit by £1 for every £2 of income above the limit.

 - Tax relief for the Married Couple's Allowance is given at the rate of 10 per cent.

 - Marriage allowance is available to married couples and civil partners not in receipt of married couple's allowance.
 A spouse or civil partner who is not liable to income tax or not liable at the higher or additional rate, can transfer this amount of their personal allowance to their spouse.
 The recipient must not be liable to income tax at the higher or additional rate.

 |Personal Savings Allowance - Higher Rate (1)||£500||£500||£500|